jorgenponder/whos-talking/README.md

 # Who's talking?

-A project to detect who is talking when in audio/video and mark that up as metadata in captions
+A project to detect who is talking when, in audio/video, and mark that up as metadata in captions

 Note this is alpha code, it's literally just a first upload to have something to show.